flagersinc/device_motorola_owens/README.md

-Device Tree for Moto G5 Plus (potter)
+Device Tree for Moto E4 Plus (owens)
 ===========================================

-The Motorola Moto G5 Plus (codenamed _"potter"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Moto E4 Plus (codenamed _"owens"_) is a mid-range smartphone from Motorola mobility.
 It was announced on February 2017.

 Basic   | Spec Sheet